All coursesOptimize, quality-check, & publish

 Staging & publishing best practices

 You’ve optimized your site and set up your domains — now it’s time to publish.
-But before you go live, let’s talk about how to make the most of staging, preview, and iteration.
+But before you go live, let’s talk about how to make the most of staging, preview, and publishing tools in Webflow.

 Preview before you publish